Healthy Homes Assessment Moera

 Moera Healthy Homes Compliance Timeframes

-• Ceiling and underfloor insulation is compulsory in all Moera and New Zealand rental homes where it’s reasonably practicable to put in.
+• The insulation of the ceiling and underfloor is mandatory for all Moera and New Zealand rental houses where it is reasonably practicable to install.

-• Property managers and landlords are required to keep records that demonstrate the compliance with any Healthy Homes Standards that apply or will be in force during the tenure of an apartment rental.
+• Property managers and landlords must keep records that prove compliance with the Healthy Homes Standard that apply or will be applicable throughout the tenancy period of the rental property.

-• Private landlords and property managers have to make sure that their rental properties are in compliance to the Healthy Homes Standard within 90 days of a newly renewed, extended or changed tenancy.
+• Property managers and private landlords should ensure that their rental properties are in compliance in accordance with Healthy Homes Standards within 90 days of any new, renewed or varied lease.

-• All boarding homes (except Kainga Ora and Community Housing Providers with registered Boarding house tenancies) must comply with the Healthy Homes Standard regardless of the date when the tenancy started.
+• All boarding households (except Kainga Ora and Community Housing Providers with registered boarding household tenancies) are required to comply with Healthy Homes Standards regardless of the date when the tenancy started.

 Unreasonable Gaps & Holes